Wealthfront Rating:

 - Bill pay

-- Ability to send paper checks (but there’s no physical checkbook)
+- Ability to send paper checks (no physical checkbook)

 Fees and Minimums

-Brokerage accounts have no minimum deposit, no management fees, and no commissions.
-The cash account also has no minimums and no regular fees.
+Brokerage accounts have no minimums, no management fees, and no commissions.
+The cash account has no minimums and no recurring fees.

 Margin

-Wealthfront offers a special margin program named Portfolio Line of Credit.
-Through it, clients can borrow up to 30% of their account balance.
-Approval is instant, with no credit check or fixed repayment plan.
+Wealthfront offers Portfolio Line of Credit, a margin service that lets customers borrow up to 30% of account value.
+Approval is automatic, with no credit check or repayment schedule.

-Another key point: funds borrowed from a robo account can’t be used to buy more ETFs in that same account.
-Any money you put back goes first toward repaying margin debt.
+Borrowed funds can’t be used to buy more ETFs in the same account.
+Deposits go first toward repaying margin balances.

 Learning

-Brokerage accounts do provide stock and ETF profiles, but the data is sparse.
-Charts only have one style (a line), and there’s no full-screen view.
-The limited data includes dividend yield, volume, and market cap.
-Equity reports are unavailable.
+Brokerage accounts include stock and ETF profiles, but information is limited.
+Charts are basic line graphs without tools or full-screen mode.
+Data points include dividend yield, volume, and market cap.
+Equity reports are not available.

 Computer Software

-Wealthfront does not offer a browser-based or desktop trading platform.
-Robo accounts are largely hands-off, with a website dashboard that has a funds-transfer feature and a retirement calculator.
+Wealthfront has no desktop or browser platform.
+Robo accounts are mostly hands-off, with the website dashboard offering only a transfer tool and retirement calculator.

-Robo accounts are even simpler.
-You just deposit funds, and Wealthfront invests in ETFs or bonds.
-The website dashboard includes a funds-transfer tool and a retirement calculator.
-A Rewards link at the top highlights bonuses for different actions, like referring friends.
+Robo accounts remain very automated.
+Clients deposit money, and Wealthfront invests it in ETFs or bonds.
+The dashboard also includes a Rewards link with bonuses for activities like referrals.

 Mobile App